 Now This!
 Andrew Yang’s Intimate Health Care Moment with Iowans

-Last weekend, 12,000 Iowans swarmed the Polk County Democrats annual Steak Fry fundraiser.
-The largest Steak fry in history hosted 17 Democratic candidates for President, and apparently, things got a little crazy.
+DES MOINES, Iowa — Last weekend, 12,000 Iowans swarmed the Polk County Democrats annual Steak Fry fundraiser.
+The largest Steak Fry in history hosted 17 Democratic candidates for President, and apparently, things got a little crazy.
 I wouldn’t know, I wasn’t there.